bscheshirwork/docker-yii2-app-advanced/README.md

 Dockerized docker-yii2-advanced
 ===============================

-Docker image composition (docker-compose) for yii2-app-advanced:
+Docker image composition (docker-compose) for [yii2-app-advanced](https://github.com/yiisoft/yii2-app-advanced):

- Simplify way to start with pure yii2-app-advanced template.
+ Simplify your way to start with pure yii2-app-advanced template.

- Use build-in image `Codeception` for run tests and `mysql-proxy` for show sql-query log.
+ Use built-in image `Codeception` for run tests and `mysql-proxy` for show sql-query log.

- Use `./docker-run/docker-compose.yml` for debug you project throw `XDebug`
+ Use `./docker-run/docker-compose.yml` for debug you project through `XDebug`

- Also you can use `./docker-compose.yml` in production.
+ You can also use `./docker-compose.yml` in production.

 * [Install](./docs/install.md)
 * [Codeception](/docs/codeception.md).